Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other

 The more contrast the more your pattern will stand out.

 Painting over the tape, don't dilute the paint too thin or it will seep under the tape.

 When the paint is dry, peel off your tape and reveal the pattern.

-I could have stopped here, this is already a nice abstract painting, but I went the extra step adding a random dotted pattern using bubble wrap as painting tool.
+I could have stopped here, this is already a nice abstract painting, but I went the extra step adding a random dotted pattern using bubble wrap as a painting tool.

 6. Use Bubble Wrap With Acrylic Paint